Basel/IOSCO proposal underwhelms ABS industry

 “This makes the expected reduction in ERBA (external-rating based approach) levels financially meaningless from the point of view of the market,” Duponcheele said.

-The EBA set out plans last year that securitizations that are simple, standard and transparent warrant different capital treatment from other deals.
+The EBA set out plans last year that securitisations that are simple, standard and transparent warrant different capital treatment from other deals.

 “When you reduce the non-neutrality ratio by 24%, you’re effectively saying that you expect your STS criteria to solve less than a quarter of the pre-2007 problems,” Bell said.